Nevviin/StockPortfolio/README.md

 2, npm install to make sure that dependencies are in place 3, npm start  to launch the app

+if you are creating  the react app from the scratch , remember to install axios using npm install axios

 For Asp.Net Core Web Api Project

 1, Prject will be part of the clone in the previous step